clearlinux/clear-linux-documentation/source/network_boot.rst

   }
   EOF

-Step 5
+Step 6
 -------

-Start the nginx web server and enable startup on boot
+Start ``nginx`` and enable startup on boot.

 .. code-block:: console

   systemctl start nginx
   systemctl enable nginx

-Step 6
+Step 7
 ------

-Enable chainloading by placing a copy of iPXE firmware on a TFTP server.
-Chainloading allows machines with both BIOS and UEFI implementations to boot using iPXE.
+The ``pxe-server`` bundle comes with iPXE firmware images which allow computers without an iPXE implementation to perform an iPXE boot.
+Create a TFTP hosting directory and populate it with the iPXE firmware images.

 .. code-block:: console